Package Torello.Java

 Copies an entire directory tree to a target-directory, and the removes the original files & directories from their original location.
 Note, this class will use the java.io.File.mkdirs()' method to create any sub-directories which are present in the source-directory-tree but not are not present in the target-directory-tree.

-REMOVE BEHAVIOR NOTE: When, after a move, the contents of a directory or sub-directory are not be empty because the filters have elected not to skip moving some of files or sub-directories, then this method be will be unable to remove the old-copies of some sub-directory branches of the file-system tree.
-Non-empty directories will not be deleted after a move.
-This behavior is consistent with standard UNIX and MS-DOS commands such as 'cp', 'mv', 'copy', etc...
-If a non-null 'log' is passed to this method, then notices will be provided as directories are removed during the move process.
+When, after a move, a sub-directory is not be completely empty because the filters have elected not to skip moving some of files or sub-directories, then this method be will be unable to remove the old-copies of those directory-branches of the file-system tree.

 Parameters: